 Mold is fairly self-explanatory.
 It’s not surprising that a fungus that enjoys damp places would love a humid place like Japan and would doubly like sweaty futons located in Japan.

 Dani, on the other hand, I had never heard of until I moved to Japan.
 “Dani” is a Japanese word that refers to mites or ticks.
 Dani are tiny, almost invisible mites that live indoors, flourish in moist places, and, most disturbingly, sometimes bite and drink the blood of humans.

 In addition to battling these two big menaces, regularly airing out your futon also keeps them fresh-smelling and maintains the fluffy texture.

 How often you should dry your futon depends a lot on the type of futon you buy.
 Below is a break-down of how often to dry futons based on the material type, along with how long and where to air the futon.

-Wool: 3-4 times a month; 1 hour each side; in the shade or, if you use a cover, in the sun
+Wool: 3-4 times per month; 1 hour each side; in the shade or, if you use a cover, in the sun

 The best time to dry your futon is between 10am and 3pm, when the sun is the strongest and the humidity is the lowest.
 Try not to put your futon out too early in the morning or at night.
 Humidity is relatively high during these times.
 It is a bad idea to put a futon out, obviously, when it looks like it will rain or when it is raining, but also the day after it rains.

 Using these guidelines, It is also important to keep in mind the season.
-In winder the sun is weakest, so leave it out longer than in summer, when sun is strongest.
+In winter the sun is weakest, so leave it out longer than in summer, when sun is strongest.

 Please be sure not to dry your futon for too long, either.
 This will damage the material, weaken the fibers, and make the color fade.